-Abbreviation What is it?
+Abbreviatio What does it stand for?
+What is it?
 3DIC Three-dimensional integrated circuit CoWoS Chip on Wafer on Substrate TSMC's CoWoS (Chip-on-Wafer-on- Substrate) packaging technology integrates logic and memory chips in a three- dimensional configuration.
 CoWoS packaged chips are used in artificial intelligence, cloud computing, data center and super computer applications.
 InFO Integrated Fan-Out TSMC's InFO (Integrated Fan-Out) packaging technology eliminates the substrate used in traditional electronic packages, enabling smaller size, lower power and higher interconnect density.
 LIPNCON Low voltage In Package INterConect Low-voltage-In-Package-INterCONnect (LIPINCON) is a proprietary system interconnect architecture that facilitates data transmission across all linked components.
 LIPINCON is an interconnect architecture designed for chiplet designs with advanced packaging technologies such as InFO and CoWoS.
 RDL Redistribution Layer A redistribution layer (RDL) is an extra metal layer on a chip that makes the IO pads of an integrated circuit available in other locations of the chip, for better access to the pads where necessary.
-SolC Chip 1 SoIC is a frontend wafer-process that integrates multi-chip, multi-tier, multi-function oC Chip 3 Chip 2 and mix-and-match technologies to enable high speed, high bandwidth, low power, high pitch density and minimal footprint and stack-height heterogeneous 3DIC integration.
+SolC Chip 1 Chip 3 Chip 2 SolC is a frontend wafer-process that integrates multi-chip, multi-tier, multi-function and mix-and-match technologies to enable high speed, high bandwidth, low power, high pitch density and minimal footprint and stack-height heterogeneous 3DIC integration